himanshu-daga/Image-effects/README.md

 # Image-effects

-Web appication allowing to upload an image and add effects to it like greyscale and composite image using green screen
+Web appication allowing to upload an image and add effects to it.

+Currently it has 2 effects:
+1. Greyscale
+2. Green screen composite

+Note: to compose a green screen composite, both images used should be of same dimensions.
+If not then first change them to same dimensions or else it won't work.